AssemblyScript/assemblyscript/tests/README.md

 * **preInstantiate**(imports: `object`, exports: `object`): `void`<br />
   Can be used to populate imports with functionality required by the test.
 Note that `exports` is an empty object that will be populated with the actual exports after instantiation.
-Useful if an import needs to call an export (usually in combination with the `--explicitStart` flag).
+Useful if an import needs to call an export (usually in combination with the `--exportStart` flag).

 * **postInstantiate**(instance: `WebAssembly.Instance`): `void`<br />
   Can be used to execute custom test logic once the module is ready.
 Throwing an error will fail the